jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 Although you can simply `exit` from a command function, it is recommended to:

 - ✅ `return 0` if all went well.
 - ❌ `core::fail "My error message"` if something went wrong.
 This will exit the program with code 1 and print your error to the user.
-You can use `core::failWithCode` if you need to return a particular exit code.

 {{< callout type="warning" >}}
 In Valet, the following bash options are set: `set -Eeu -o pipefail`: your function will stop with an error if any statement returns an error code different from zero; this also include any program in a pipe.
 It will end with an error if you try to use an unset variable.